wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 Macro `SDS_HDR_VAR()` is translated into a variable definition of name `sh`, which points to the header of the given `sds` object.

+#### SDS Object Creation

+`sds` objects are created by calling `sdsnewlen()` or `sdstrynewlen()`, both wrapping the actual creation function `_sdsnewlen()`.
+Function `_sdsnewlen()` takes a pointer to the string or binary data, the length of data, and a flag `trymalloc` indicating whether `malloc()` failure should cause a panic.
+The function first computes the type of header to use by calling `sdsReqType()`.
+For shorter strings, we can encode its length and allocated buffer size with smaller integers, and therefore, the shorter header can be used to save space.
+It then allocates the storage for the `sds` object by calling `s_malloc_usable()`.
+The allocated size is the data size, plus header size, plus the trailing zero, although `malloc` may return a slightly larger buffer due to binned allocation, which is put in `usable`.
+Then the header is initialized with the length of data and the allocated size.
+Finally, the data is copied into the buffer using `memcpy()`.
+The `sds` type pointer is returned back to the caller.
+The pointer can be directly used as a C language string without any typecast or pointer arithmetic.

 ### Disabling Persistence

 Redis has two independent persistence mechanisms: RDB and AOF.
 RDB uses copy-on-write (implemented in the OS kernel